 Businesses that slowed spending in April may be moving ahead again, but they are taking more care of cash.
-Often marketing decisions are being made on a quarterly or monthly basis, and in some companies expenditure is being approved at a higher level than usual.
+Often marketing decisions are being made on a quarterly or monthly basis.
+In some companies expenditure is being approved at a higher level than usual.

-One thing is clear, the pandemic has highlighted human inventiveness and ingenuity.
+One thing is clear, the pandemic has highlighted human inventiveness and the ingenuity of our technology businesses.
 This is important because it is a reason to be hopeful for the future.
-It was the IT teams and technology companies that enabled the rapid move to working from home (WFH), and the electronics manufacturers that rushed to design ventilators when the crisis hit intensive care.
+We saw IT teams and technology companies rushing to enable working from home (WFH), and electronics manufacturers switching to make ventilators when the crisis hit intensive care.

 Changes since Covid